dhth/knowledge/docs/tools/programming/vim/vimscript/operator-pending-mappings.md

 Operator mapping using `execute`
 ---
 `normal!` doesn't recognize "special characters" like `<cr>`.
 There are a number of ways around this, but the easiest to use and read is execute.

+The execute command is used to evaluate a string as if it were a Vimscript command.
 ```
 :onoremap ih :<c-u>execute "normal! ?^==\\+$\r:nohlsearch\rkvg_"<cr>
 ```

 When `execute` looks at the string you tell it to run, it will substitute any special characters it finds before running it.
 In this case, `\r` is an escape sequence that means "carriage return".
 The double backslash is also an escape sequence that puts a literal backslash in the string.

 So, the above command can be seen as: